The top-of-mind question for many investors today is: “Do I have enough money to retire?”

 These estimates allow investors to adjust their savings or investing strategy during the pre-retirement period when good planning and appropriate course correction can make a big difference, BlackRock said.

 The indexes reflect the performance of a portfolio of corporate dollar-denominated bonds, U.S. government bonds and U.S. Treasury STRIPS (securities with separate interest and principal payments) selected to deliver a return that approximates the cost of a person’s lifetime income as it fluctuates over time.
+The CoRI index’s quantitative inputs include the individual’s age, current interest rates, the average price of immediate annuities (as a proxy for the price of lifetime income) and average life expectancies.

 The calculation of each index factors in a cost-of-living adjustment set at inception based on U.S. TIPS.